Cycle South East Asia

 16 Mekong Delta

-Take a bus ride to the Mekong Delta.
-Known as the ‘rice bowl of Vietnam’, the fertile delta is famous for its harvest of tropical fruit, flowers and rice, as well as the views over the canals.
-When you arrive in the region, get on your bike for the first full day of cycling.
+This morning you’ll hop on the bus and drive to the Mekong Delta – known as the ‘rice bowl of Vietnam.’
+The fertile delta is famous for its harvest of tropical fruit, flowers and rice, as well as the waterside views over the canals.
+When you arrive, you’ll get on your bike for the first full day of cycling.
 Ride along quiet backroads, past farms and villages and make a stop for lunch.
 You’ll also get to visit orchards and some local cottage industries.
-Around sunset, make your way up one of the canals by boat and reach your homestay.
-Stay with a family for the night and enjoy a wonderful meal of local specialties.
+Around sunset, make your way up one of the canals by boat to reach your homestay.
+Tonight, you’ll stay with a local family in their home and sit down for a homecooked dinner of local specialties.

 17 Chau Doc

-Start the day early with a boat ride, then a bus to riverside Sadec where you start today’s ride, shaking out your sea legs with a cycle through the bustling settlements along the river.
-Here you’ll see more of local life dependent on this vital and beautiful river, including lunch at a local community.
-Cycle on and then take a ferry and bus to Chau Doc which is right next to the Cambodian border.
-Head out in search of the city’s famous hot noodles and cold beer, then stay the night in your hotel.
+Start the day early with a boat ride, then take a bus to riverside Sadec, where you’ll start today’s ride.
+Shake out your sea legs with a cycle through the bustling settlements along the river.
+Here, you’ll see more of how local life is dependent on the river, stopping for lunch in a local community.
+Cycle on to the ferry and then take a bus to Chau Doc, which sits right next to the Cambodian border.
+When you arrive, head out in search of the city’s famous hot noodles and a cold beer.
+The rest of the night is free to explore at your own pace or get some rest in tonight’s hotel.

 18 Phnom Penh

 Cycle to your last destination within Vietnam – the border town of Tinh Bien.
-When you arrive, you’ll stop for lunch, then go through visa formalities and cross into Cambodia.
+On arrival you’ll stop for lunch, then go through visa formalities and cross into Cambodia.
 Meet your new support team and hop on your bike again on your way to Phnom Penh.
-You’ll be cycling along dusty and bumpy rural roads for a while, then along a paved highway which leads to Cambodia’s capital.
-When you arrive, you’ll have a free evening to seek out the best Cambodian cuisine.
+You’ll be cycling along dusty and bumpy rural roads for a while, then along a paved highway which leads towards Cambodia’s capital.
+Avoid the busy roads and jump back into the support vehicle for the drive into the city.
+When you arrive, you’ll have a free evening to seek out the best Cambodian cuisine to help fuel up after a good day out on the bike.
 Phnom Penh is quickly becoming a hot destination among foodies, so you can easily load up on grilled seafood, fish curry and green mango salad.

 19 Phnom Penh